ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The amount of ephemeral storage to set for the instance of the application.
 Use `M` for megabytes or `G` for gigabytes.
 This value is *optional*.
 </dd>
 <dt>`--force`, `-f`</dt>
 <dd>Do not verify the existence of specified configmap and secret references.
 Configmap references are specified with the `--env-from-configmap` or `--mount-configmap` options.
-Secret references are specified with the `--env-from-secret` or `--mount-secret` options.
+Secret references are specified with the `--env-from-secret`, `--mount-secret` or `--registry-secret` options.
 This value is *optional*.
 The default value is <code>false</code>.
 </dd>
 <dt>`--max-scale`, `--max`, `--maxscale`</dt>
 <dd>The maximum number of instances that can be used for this application.
 This value is *optional*.
 The default value is <code>10</code>.